 - An annexe, if it is occupied by an elderly or dependent relative

 - Armed forces’ accommodation owned by the Ministry of Defence

 Some properties are exempt because they are occupied only by people who are:

 - Severely mentally impaired

-For more information about claiming a discount, reduction or exemption, visit our council tax discounts page
+For more information about claiming a discount, reduction or exemption, visit www.portsmouth.gov.uk and search for council tax discounts.

 If your bill shows we have given you a discount or reduction, you must tell us within 21 days of any change of circumstances that affects your discount or reduction.
 If you do not, you may have to pay a penalty.

 You can appeal to have your home put into a lower valuation band, but only in certain situations.

 Please note that council tax bands are based on property values as at 1 April 1991.
 Recent purchase prices therefore are not necessarily the best evidence.
 Rebanding will not take place if the increase or reduction in value is relatively small and is not enough to move the dwelling to another band.